iterative/dvc.org/content/docs/command-reference/plots/show.md

 ## Custom HTML templates

-It's possible to supply an HTML file to `dvc plots show` and `dvc plots diff` by using the the `--html-template` option.
+It's possible to supply an HTML file to `dvc plots show` and `dvc plots diff` by using the `--html-template` option.
 This allows you to customize the container where DVC will inject plots it generates.

 > ⚠️ This is a separate feature from
 > [custom Vega-Lite templates](/doc/command-reference/plots/templates).